MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `wallet` is a wallet of the Node that we owe to.

-`ageS` is a number of seconds that elapsed since we settled a payment to this particular Node last time.
+`ageS` is a number of seconds that elapsed since our payment to this particular Node was confirmed last time.

 `balanceGwei` is a number of Gwei we owe to this particular Node.